 Leadership: Vice Council of the Maths and Innovation Club, 2011

-Staff Accountants require specific technical skills to ensure they work accurately and efficiently; however, employers look closely for soft skills to gauge whether you have the qualities needed for leadership and management.
+A staff Accountants resume requires specific technical skills to ensure they work accurately and efficiently; however, employers look closely for soft skills to gauge whether you have the qualities needed for leadership and management.

 These two skill sets allow the employer to gauge your competency and decide whether you are the right fit for their company.
 Remember to read through the job description again to outline the specific skills and qualities the employer is looking for.